Predicting Sentence-Level Factuality of News and Bias of Media Outlets: FactNews Dataset

 \section{FactNews Dataset}

 We collected, annotated, and released a new dataset titled \textit{FactNews}, which consists of a sentence-level annotated dataset in Brazilian Portuguese that contains 6,191 annotated sentences, as follows: 4,302 sentences annotated as factual spans; 1,389 sentences annotated as quotes, and 558 sentences annotated as biased spans.
+The entire dataset-building process lasted an average of six months.
 A dataset overview is shown in Table \ref{tab:datasetanalysis1}.
-We first selected three different media outlets, and extracted the same news story from each one of these three media outlets, as shown in Table \ref{tab:examples_news}.
+We first selected three different well-known and relevant media outlets in Brazil, and extracted the same news story from each one of them, as shown in Table \ref{tab:examples_news}.